PinkInk/upylib/rfb/rfb/README.md

 **RfbSession.conn** and **RfbSession.addr**

     Raw python socket connection and address.

     _Note: not expected to be used directly (refer send and recv methods) or overridden in user sub-class implementations._

 **RfbSession.w**

     RFB width (in pixels) property

 **RfbSession.h**

     RFB height (in pixels) property

-**RfbSession.big** = True (read-only)

-Endianness of session i.e. big-endian long integers and words are used.

 **RfbSession.bpp**

-Bits per pixel, either 8, 16 or 32.
+    Bits per pixel, may be either 8, 16 or 32 but is constrained by implementation to 32.

-Constrained by implementation to 32 bits.

 **RfbSession.depth**

-Number of bits in Bits Per Pixel that actually contain colour information.
+    Number of significant (used) bits in Bits Per Pixel.

-Constrained by implementation 24 (as 3 x 8-bit colour channels for Blue, Green & Red)
+    Constrained by implementation 24 (as 3 x 8-bit colour channels for Red, Green, Blue).

-**RfbSession.shift**
+**RfbSession.big**

+    Endianness of session.

+    This is negotiated between server and client during session init.

+**RfbSession.true** == True

+    Session is true-colour? (alternative; indexed (colourmap) is not implemented).

+**RfbSession.masks**

+    3-tuple of bitmasks to extract each colour channel from a true-colour pixel.

+    Constrained by implementation to (255, 255, 255)

+**RfbSession.shifts**

     3-tuple of bit shift values to rotate each colour channel out of a pixel value.

-Constrained by implementation to (0, 8, 16).
+    Constrained by implementation to (16, 8, 0).

-_Note: irrespective of protocol endianness for true-colour these values are inverted by client (hence BGR instead of RGB)_

-**RfbSession.security** = 1 (read-only)
+**RfbSession.security** == 1 (read-only)

     Session security type (1 == None i.e. No Security)

 **RfbSessions.encodings**

     If the client sends a list of rectangle encodings that it supports (it normally will) this list will be populated with them.

-_Note: cannot gaurantee that this is populated immediately post session initialisation._
+    This list can be checked for the constants `rfb.RAWRECT`, `rfb.COPYRECT` and `rfb.RRERECT` (corresponding to the rectangle encodings `rfb.RawRect`, `rfb.CopyRect and `rfb.RRERect`) in order to ensure that the Client supports any given encoding.

+    However; VNC/RFB Clients are **required** to implement all three encodings included in this library, hence checking is superfluous (until proven otherwise).

 **RfbSession.recv(blocking=False)**